OXID-eSales/oxideshop-demodata-installer/README.md

 ## Requirements

-* master branch is compatible with OXID eShop compilation master
-* b-6.4.x branch is compatible with OXID eShop compilation 6.4.x
-* b-6.3.x branch is compatible with OXID eShop compilation 6.3.x
+* b-7.0.x branch is compatible with OXID eShop compilation 7.0.x
-* b-6.2.x branch is compatible with OXID eShop compilation 6.2.x
+* b-6.5.x branch is compatible with OXID eShop compilation 6.5.x

 Bugs and Issues
 ---------------